junxit/us-congress-bills-110/metadata.md

 - Sen. Webb, Jim [D-VA] (W000803)

+## Committees (1)

+- House — Armed Services Committee

 ## Actions

 - 2007-11-16 — Introduced in Senate
 - 2007-11-16 — Message on Senate action sent to the House.
 - 2007-11-16 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S14659-14660; text as passed Senate: CR S14660; text of measure as introduced: CR S14645)
 - 2007-11-16 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S14659-14660; text as passed Senate: CR S14660; text of measure as introduced: CR S14645)
+- 2007-12-04 — Received in the House.
+- 2007-12-04 — Referred to the House Committee on Armed Services.